Aeonitis/Reverse-Engineer-Azel/README.md

 Opened ROM, 1695 files - [fullFileListOfDiscOne.txt](https://github.com/Aeonitis/Reverse-Engineer-Azel/blob/main/AZEL%20Disc%201/fullFileListOfDiscOne.txt)

 ## Wanna contribute?
-You're welcome.
+You're welcome!

 I have a per-file discussion issue under the [focus on file](https://github.com/Aeonitis/Reverse-Engineer-Azel/labels/focus%20on%20file) label & you can get started on any file you like!

+Any assembly genius info you have?
+Feel free to share on the [Issues](https://github.com/Aeonitis/Reverse-Engineer-Azel/issues) section as a comment :)

 # Sega Saturn
 Processor type: SH-2 (32-bit, 62 supported instructions) from SuperH family